-What led you to explore a career in journalism and writing?
+What led you to explore a career in journalism and LGBTQ media?

-How did you land your first journalism job?
+How did you land your first job in LGBTQ media?

-What are some of the skills or attributes that you need to build a successful career as a journalist?
+What are some of the skills or attributes that you need to build a successful career in LGBTQ media?

-If someone was thinking about becoming a journalist, what advice or guidance would you give them?
+If someone was interested in pursuing a career in LGBTQ media, what advice or guidance would you give them?

 Persistence is key.
 You’ll never build a career in LGBTQ media if you give up.
 Surrounding yourself with like-minded people can’t hurt.
 That first column gig I mentioned earlier—my best friend worked for that publication.
 He introduced me to the editor.
 You’re more likely to be at the right place and at the right time when you’re surrounded by the right people.
 That’s true for any industry.

 Find your own voice and nurture it.
 Your experiences, your dream state, and your history is what makes you everything that is you.
 They can’t teach you your voice in school.
 Also, placing yourself in the thick of that protest, pushing your way to the front of that press conference, and not being afraid to talk to people – none of that hurts anyone pursuing a career in LGBTQ media.

 Let me also add that you need to master the ability to learn from your mistakes.
 Admit you messed up and try again.